jsbachiller/jsbachiller.github.io/_pages/en-us/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a PhD candidate in economics at the University of Luxembourg.
+I am also a research fellow at the [ACROSS](https://across.liser.lu/) research program.

 My research interests include the economics of migration, education and labor economics.
 I have also done some work on monetary and trade economics.
 My work is mainly done using applied econometrics methods.
 {: style="text-align: justify"}